 Can’t Start a Fire Without a Spark

 Now, I fucking love me some Coen brothers.
 Like many others, I have been a huge fan of their films over the last few decades.
+I’ve been to two of the Lebowski Festivals.
 I have even seen some of the Coen brothers’ films so many times that it seems like they have been absorbed into my skin.
 I also own many of the Coen brother flicks on disc because, as many viewers know, it often takes several repeat viewings to fully understand the humor and the depth involved in each movie.

 Much like the cryptic films by the legendary director Stanley Kubrick, a person could spend alot of time trying to decipher a Coen brothers’ movie too.
 Whether that time would be wasted or not, well… who’s to say?
 As the Coen brothers have basically said in interviews: “Maybe don’t overthink it.” [citation needed from Barton Fink dvd bonus features]